Codervini/HARVI/README.md

-# HARVY - Your personal assistant
+# HARVI - Your personal assistant

-HARVY does what you would expect from JARVIS
+HARVI is a low-key replica of voice assisants like Alexa, Google assitant